Dry ARMD

 How is this condition detected and diagnosed?

-An ophthalmologist will be able to diagnose this condition.
-Vision testing, Amsler grid test, ophthalmoscopy, fundus photography and fluorescein angiography are some common tests performed during a retinal exam.
+An ophthalmologist will be able to diagnose this condition with the following tests - vision test, Amsler grid test, ophthalmoscopy, fundus photography and fluorescein angiography.

 What is the treatment for macular degeneration?